-- During regular business hours, contact Residential Life.
-The office will contact maintenance. - After regular business hours, submit a FIXX request to have it accessed the next business day.
+- During regular business hours, contact the Office of Residential Life. - After regular business hours, submit a FIXX request to have it accessed the next business day.

 If the elevator stalls and someone is trapped inside, the following guidelines have been set forth: